JasperFx/wolverine/docs/guide/command-bus.md

 See [message routing rules](/guide/messaging/#routing-rules) for more information.

+## Conventional Local Messaging

+You can apply a conventional routing for message types to local queues using this syntax:

+snippet: sample_local_queue_conventions

+## Configuring Local Queues

+You can configure durability or parallelization rules on single queues or conventional configuration for queues with this usage:

+snippet: sample_configuring_local_queues

 ## Durable Local Messages

 The local worker queues can optionally be designated as "durable," meaning that local messages would be persisted until they can be successfully processed to provide a guarantee that the message will be successfully processed in the case of the running application faulting or having been shut down prematurely (assuming that other nodes are running or it's restarted later of course).